ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 State Distribution and Locations

 Least Skipper has been found in 150 of a possible 351 towns in Massachusetts, according to MBC records 1992-2009.
 It is distributed throughout all regions of the state, and is regularly found on all the NABA Counts, although often only in single-digits, probably because it is between flights in mid-July.
-The counts with less frequent reports of Leasts are Bristol County and Boston.
-The Berkshire counts have consistently produced good numbers.
+The Berkshire counts have consistently reported Least Skipper, although in greatly varying numbers: the Southern Berkshire NABA reported a high of 84 on 7/12/2003, but only 1 or 2 in other years; the Northern Berkshire NABA reported a high of 27 on 7/11/2004; but again, 1 or 2 in many other years.
+The Northampton NABA count similarly had a high report of 51 on 7/22/2012, but 0 to 2 other years.

 Broods and Flight Time

 According to MBC records 1993-2008, Least Skipper flies from the last week of May to mid-October (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).
-Least has three full broods in Massachusetts, and indeed throughout most of its large range.
+It has three full broods in Massachusetts, and indeed throughout most of its large range.

-In Scudder’s day Least Skipper continued to fly “nearly to the end of September, though in scanty numbers in the latter part of the month (1889: 1561).”
-In MBC 1991-2009 records, the majority (12 out of 19 years) of last sightings are in the month of October.
+In Scudder’s day Least Skipper continued to fly “nearly to the end of September, though in scanty numbers in the latter part of the month" (1889: 1561).
+In BOM-MBC 1991-2013 records, the majority (15 out of 23) of "last sightings" are in the month of October.
 Therefore Least Skipper appears to be flying later nowadays.
-In fact, since 2000, all last sightings but one have been in October.
+This is particularly the case since 2000; 2000-2013 all last sightings but two have been in October.

 Outlook